lorossi/random-pollock/README.md

 One of the artist that I admire is Jackson Pollock.
 He has created more than 20 of the most famous abstract expressionist paintings.
 He is also the father of the *action painting*, a unique style of painting in which the paint is *splashed* (is this even a word?) on the canvas and let drip.

 It is a really *curious* method, to say the least.
-Pollock himself was nicknamed "Jack the dripper" by the Times.
+Pollock himself was nicknamed "Jack the dripper" by the newspaper TIME.

 I would not like to own a Pollock, nor I would hang one of his paintings on a wall inside my home (not that I would be able to afford it, since they sell for millions of dollars) but I asked myself: *"Can I replicate his technique using code?"

+## Additional questions

+Now that I had the idea, *how could I make it real?*

+First I decided to fire up the ol' good VSCode and clone [my lightweight html5 template](https://github.com/lorossi/empty-html5-canvas-project).
+To track the particles position, their speed, acceleration etc. I used a [custom JS library that I made a while back.](https://github.com/lorossi/js-vectors).
+In order to add some randomness in their movements and give a more natural feeling, I used [simplex-noise.js by jwagner.](https://github.com/jwagner/simplex-noise.js/) It is really awesome library and I don't I can say that enough.

+Surprisingly (*but not really*) the hardest part was to pick the color palettes.
+I used [Adobe colors](https://color.adobe.com/explore).
+I am still quite working on it since because I can't really find a way to generate a random palette or an efficient way to choose one from the internet (I have to try them one by one).

+## One big answer to end all questions

+*Did I manage to do it?* Well, you tell me by yourself.
+You can try the generator by yourself [here]() or take a look at some of the pre-rendered and pre-saved videos and images [on my Instagram account]()

 ## Credits